BBC Research & Development: Closure of Kingswood Warren and move to London and Salford

-In early 2010 the department had approximately 135 staff based at three locations: White City in London, Kingswood Warren in Kingswood, Surrey, and the R&D (North Lab) at the BBC's Manchester offices at New Broadcasting House, Oxford Road, Manchester.
-In early 2010 the Kingswood Warren site was vacated and the bulk of the department relocated to Centre House, in White City, London co-locating with the main campus of the BBC in London, whilst a significant number have moved to the new North Lab in MediaCityUK in Salford.
+In early 2010, the department had approximately 135 staff based at three locations: White City in London, Kingswood Warren in Kingswood, Surrey, and the R&D (North Lab) at the BBC's Manchester offices at New Broadcasting House, Oxford Road, Manchester.
+In early 2010, the Kingswood Warren site was vacated, and the bulk of the department relocated to Centre House, in White City, London, co-locating with the main campus of the BBC in London, whilst a significant number have moved to the new North Lab in MediaCityUK in Salford.
+In March 2019, the South Lab moved from Centre House to the Lighthouse building, adjacent to the BBC's Broadcast Centre in White City Place, and Centre House was subsequently demolished.

 As of 2020 BBC R&D has more than 200 employees in their UK labs.

 Future projects

 BBC R&D engineers and researchers are currently active on approximately 50 projects, including 7 active national and international collaborative research efforts.

 These include R&D projects built around BBC Redux—the proof of concept for the cross-platform, Flash Video-based streaming version of the BBC iPlayer.